luminovang/documentation/interface/classes.md

 ## Introduction

-Interfaces define clear communication contracts between components in object-oriented programming, playing a critical role in building robust, maintainable systems.
+Interfaces define clear communication contracts between components in object-oriented programming, playing a critical role in building robust and maintainable systems.
 They ensure consistency across an application by enforcing specific structures and data types.

 All available interfaces in Luminova are located in the `/system/Interface/` directory and share a common namespace prefix: `Luminova\Interface\`.
 These interfaces provide a unified structure for interaction across various components, ensuring consistency and flexibility throughout the framework.